 The International Fund for the Promotion of Culture (IFPC) was established in November 1974 at the 18th session of the General Conference in order to give ‘greater prominence to culture in the development of individuals and societies and of strengthening international cultural cooperation’, as well as to provide ‘assistance for artistic creation and cultural activities’.

-The IFPC is intended to promote :
+The resources of the IFPC are intented to promote :

 a. cultures as sources of knowledge, meanings, values and identity ;